Here is your complete DIY travel guide to Mt Amuyao, one of the highest peaks in the Philippines!

 Mt Amuyao Traverse

-The locals authorities closed the Mt Amuyao traverse to Batad in 2017 to allow the regeneration of the said mountain.
+The local authorities closed the Mt Amuyao traverse to Batad in 2017 to allow the regeneration of the said mountain.
 That means tourists are only allowed to hike to the summit and back to Barlig.
+The rule applies to the Mt Amuyao reverse traverse.

 For More Info on Mt Amuyao